 were cut in half.
 This caused friction

 between the two groups.
-At Davao, the POWs

 At Davao, Daniel and the other prisoners were assigned to a farm.
 The prisoners grew rice, sweet potatoes, cassava roots, coffee and squash.
 The food was used to feed the Japanese soldiers in the Philippines.
 Leftover food was ship to the military in Japan.
 The only part of this food the prisoners received were the plant tops from the sweet potatoes.
 The prisoners were fed rice three times a day.
 The evening meal would also include mongo beans.
 For three to four months, the POWs also received tuna fish once a week.